-If your camera stores information about how it was rotated during a shot, use the checkbox here to Rotate images to respect EXIF orientation.
+If your camera stores information about how it was held during a shot, use the checkbox here if desired to Rotate images to respect EXIF orientation.
 Use Import non-duplicate pictures only to prevent re-importing of photos that have already been imported.
-Use Mark images as read-only to make the program assign the file property called "Read-only" to the copied photos.
-This protects them from unwanted changes and from being overwritten.
-Turn off Load thumbnails to make import start up faster, although without thumbnails it can be hard to choose pictures for import.
-However, for cameras that store thumbnails in their EXIF information, Zoner Photo Studio uses these, so display of thumbnails will be very fast.
-Use Filename capitalization to set whether the names of files should be kept as-is, forced into lowercase, or forced into uppercase; these options are respectively called Do not change, Convert to lowercase, and Convert to UPPERCASE.
+The item named Mark images as read-only makes the program give imported photos the file property called "Read-only".
+This protects them from being accidentally changed or overwritten.
+Turn off Load thumbnailsto make import start up faster, although without thumbnails it can be hard to choose pictures for import.
+However, for cameras that store thumbnails in their EXIF information, Zoner Photo Studio uses these, so display of thumbnails is very fast.